HCCA Logo

 The committee’s role is to set the strategic direction for NCH.
 They set out the big goals and make sure the hospital is on track to meet them.
 They also make sure that there’s a strong focus on safety and quality improvement at NCH.
 Making sure that plans and projects match the overall strategic direction for North Canberra Hospital and Canberra Health Services, which focus on four main areas:

-• Making sure patients have a good experience when they use services
+• Making sure patients have a good experience when they use services.

 • Making NCH a great place to work, where talented people want to come and stay.